tandao0909/hands-on-with-DS/Chapter 14/note.md

 - But on the other hand, max pooling preserves only the strongest features, getting rid of all the meaningless ones, so the next layers get a cleaner signal to work with.
 - Moreover, max pooling offers stronger translation invariance than average pooling, and it requires slightly less compute.
 - Note that max pooling and average pooling can be performed along the depth dimension instead of the spatial dimensions, although it's not as common.
 This can allow the CNN to learn to be invariant to various features.
-- For example, it could learn multiple filters each detecting a different rotation of the same pattern, and the depth-wise max pooing layer would ensure that the output is the same, regardless of the rotation.
+- For example, it could learn multiple filters each detecting a different rotation of the same pattern, and the depthwise max pooing layer would ensure that the output is the same, regardless of the rotation.
 - The CNN could similarly learn to be invariant to anything: brightness, skew, color, and so on.
-- Keras doesn't include a depth-wise max pooling layer, but you can find a custom layer do just this in the learning notebook.
+- Keras doesn't include a depthwise max pooling layer, but you can find a custom layer do just this in the learning notebook.
 - This layer reshapes its inputs to split the channels into groups of the desired size (`pool_size`), then it uses `tf.reduce_max()` to compute the max of each group.
 - This implementation assumes that the stride is equal to the pool size, which is generally what you want.
-- Alternatively, you could use TensorFLow's `tf.nn.max_pool()` operation, and wrap it in a `Lambda` layer to use it inside a Keras model, but sadly, this operation does not implement depth-wise pooling for the GPU, only the CPU.
+- Alternatively, you could use TensorFLow's `tf.nn.max_pool()` operation, and wrap it in a `Lambda` layer to use it inside a Keras model, but sadly, this operation does not implement depthwise pooling for the GPU, only the CPU.
 - One last type of pooling layer that you will often see in modern architecture is the *global average pooling layer*.
 - It works very differently: it computes the mean of each entire feature map (it's like an average pooling layer using a pooling kernel the same spatial dimensions as the inputs).
 - This means it just outputs a single number per feature map and per instance.